PoisotLab/ms_frontiers_kids/ms.md

 From this map, our computers learned about the characteristics of a suitable habitat for a raccoon, in terms of temperature, precipitation, trees, water, and garbage.
 Then we asked our computers to look in the whole world and to tell us the chances that we find a raccoon in each place, so it thought really hard for a while...
 The computer then attributed values between 0 and 1 for each place, representing how high is the probability to find a raccoon there.
-Regions with similar characteristics as the ones where racoons had previously been found had a high value, but regions with unsuitable characteristics had low values.
+Regions with similar characteristics as the ones where raccoons had previously been found had a high value, but regions with unsuitable characteristics had low values.
 Remember that regions with a high value, near 1, might contain a raccoon and that regions with a low value, near 0, might not contain any.
 The computer then answered our question with another map, like this one:
 ![](fig/predictions.png)